MiTiX1/machine-learning-from-scratch/README.md

 # Machine learning from scratch

-A collection of machine learnings algorithms implement from scratch.
+A collection of machine learning algorithms implemented from scratch.

 ## Resources